himanshukumarhilase/MEAL-Cryo/README.md

 # MEAL-Cryo : Developement of medium entropy alloy using lasers for cryogenic applications

-**MEAL-Cryo** is a research project focused on developement of Fe-based medium entropy alloy using **laser powder bed fusion** and improving it's mechanical and fatigue properties using the **Laser Shock Peening (LSP)** and **Laser annealing/Laser hardening**.
+**MEAL-Cryo** is a research project focused on developement of Fe-based medium entropy alloy using **Casting and Hot rolling** and improving it's tensile and mechanical properties using the **Laser Shock Peening (LSP)** and **Annealing/Laser hardening**.
 The laser shock peening parameters will be optimized to acheive the maximum pinning with black tape and paint as secrificial layer.
 The laser annealing/Laser hardening effect on the microstructure, mechanical and fatigue properties will be investigated.

 ## 🎯 Project Goals